sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 Click on **"Add"** under Trusts configuration and hit on **"Upload"** file button and browse to the location where your `ca.crt` is located and upload that file and click on apply.

-**Note:** The alias can be anything, but the certificate should be exactly what is in the generated `ca.crt`.
+The **alias** can be anything, but the certificate should be exactly what is in the generated `ca.crt`.

 ![Add Trust modal.](image-9.png)